HenrikBengtsson/future.BatchJobs/README.md

 [codetools]: cran.r-project.org/package=codetools

 ## Installation
-Package is only available via [GitHub](https://github.com/UCSF-CBC/async).
-Install in R as:
+R package async is only available via [GitHub](https://github.com/UCSF-CBC/async) and can be installed in R as:
 ```r
 source('http://callr.org/install#UCSF-CBC/async')
 ```